riggerthegeek/steeplejack/docs/data-models/model.md

 This is a required field.
 If the `type` is a string, it should be one of the following:

- - array - consider using an instance of Collection instance
+ - array - consider using a `Collection` instance
  - boolean
  - date
  - enum - this requires the [enum](#enum-any) array